LokeshAlli21/Story/README.md

-This is just an practice of git and github
+This is just a practice of git and github